Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 # Part II: Fast GPU Quantization in Practice

-In order to run INT8 GEMMs efficiently on CUDA GPUs we must execute the operation against INT8 Tensor Cores, which were first introduced with the Turing architecture (compute capability 7.0+).
-Note that INT4 and INT1 Tensor Cores also exist, but these have been deprecated in future architectures.
+In order to run INT8 GEMMs efficiently on CUDA GPUs we must execute the operation against INT8 Tensor Cores.
+These were first introduced with the Turing architecture (compute capability 7.0+).
+INT4 and INT1 Tensor Cores also exist but have been deprecated in future architectures.
 We therefore focus on INT8 quantization.

 ![](_attachments/Pasted%20image%2020230416203418.png)

+> [!TODO]
+> Do we have a source for this image?

 Executing against Tensor Cores can be achieved by running the `mma.sync.aligned.m8n32k16.row.col.s32.s8.s8.s32` [PTX](https://en.wikipedia.org/wiki/Parallel_Thread_Execution) instruction, or calling `wmma::mma_sync` at the CUDA level.
 However, both approaches require careful management of data movement and layouts to maximize Tensor Core throughput.

 Thankfully, these lower level details are abstracted away by the cuBLASLt  `cublasLtMatmul`  and CUTLASS `device::Gemm` APIs, both of which support IMMA (integer matrix multiply accumulate).

-### Available Solutions
+## Available Solutions

 While integration with these APIs is currently not supported natively in PyTorch, there are other libraries available such as [**torch-int**](https://github.com/Guangxuan-Xiao/torch-int) (SmoothQuant) and [**bitsandbytes**](https://github.com/TimDettmers/bitsandbytes) (LLM.int8()) which expose Python bindings to the underlying cuBLASLt/CUTLASS calls.
 Microsoft's **ZeroQuant** also leverage CUTLASS, but wrappers for their INT8 kernels have not yet been open sourced.